Welsh Centre for International Affairs: History

+In January 1924, WLNU sent Mary Elizabeth Ellis, the wife of Davies, to the United States to promote peace via a petition signed by 390,296 Welsh women, and to encourage the United States to join the League of Nations.
+Ellis met with Eleanor Roosevelt, Carrie Chapman Catt, and others in New York City.
+She then traveled to Washington, D.C. where she presented the petition—known as the Welsh Women's Peace Petition—to the National Committee for the Prevention of War and met President Calvin Coolidge at the White House.
+Hughes-Griffiths, Ellis, and Elined Pry, known as the Welsh Women’s Peace Delegation to America, then tourned the United States, spreading the message of the WLNU.

-The organisation's headquarters, the Temple of Peace in Cathays Park, was built in November 1938 by Minnie James of Dowlais, a bereaved mother of World War I victims, David Davies MP (later known as Lord Davies of Llandinam), and the King Edward VII Welsh National Memorial Association.
+The organisation's headquarters, the Welsh National Temple of Peace and Health in the Cathays Park area of Cardiff, Wales, was built in November 1938 by Minnie James of Dowlais, a bereaved mother of World War I victims, David Davies MP (later known as Lord Davies of Llandinam), and the King Edward VII Welsh National Memorial Association.
 The land was also gifted by the Montgomeryshire MP.

-In its early years it housed the King Edward VII Association, the United Nations Association (UNA) Wales, and in 1970 a successor organisation was proposed, which became the WCIA.
+In its early years, the Wales'Temple of Peace housed the King Edward VII Association, the United Nations Association (UNA) Wales, and in 1970 a successor organisation was proposed, which became the WCIA.

 The initiative for the foundation of the WCIA came in 1968 through a Western Mail editorial, which called for "Welshmen to look beyond the confines of Wales and Britain to extend their knowledge and understanding of the rest of the world."
-Secretary of State for Wales, George Thomas MP was integral to bringing together the Association's Standing Conference.
+The Secretary of State for Wales, George Thomas MP, was integral to bringing together the Association's Standing Conference.
 Among the early supporters were the Welsh Office, nearby local authorities, the University of Wales and education colleges, MPs, trade unionists, industrialists, churches, political parties, members of the media, and voluntary organisations.
 The opening ceremony was held on 11 October 1973 by Lady Tweedsmuir, Minister of State at the Foreign and Commonwealth Office.

 In 2014, the WCIA merged with CEWC Cymru (Council for Education in World Citizenship Wales) and UNA Wales (United Nations Association Wales).

 The organisation's headquarters, the Temple of Peace, was previously owned by Public Health Wales, but was sold to nearby Cardiff University in 2017.